-A paramoji is a parametric smiley face that represents facial expressions on continuous scales.
-Unlike widespread emojis the paramojis are not defined for discretely defined states.
-Instead, emotinal expressions are rendered from five parameters that can be freely selected.
+A paramoji is a parametric icon that represents facial expressions on continuous scales.
+They are similar to Emojis, but instead of being enumerated they are parametric.
+The expressions are rendered from six parameters that can be freely selected.
 They can be used to visualize manually selected, automatically detected or computationally generated emotions with accuracy and with arbitrary nuances.
 The resulting emoji style icons are expressive, exaggerated and playful.
 Their emotional content can be easily recognized by humans.

 The paramoji is a visualization technique for emotions data.
-It supports a five dimensional model with independent aspects of human sentiment:
+It supports a six dimensional model with independent aspects of human sentiment:

 With these dimensions the paramoji is able to express the emotional dimensions of the Circumplex model of affect and the PAD model of emotional states.